AlfredWCF/note/powershell learning.md

 HELP me
 * use the Update-Help cmdlet to download and install the newest help files on your computer.
 * use the Get-Help cmdlet to display help.
+* use -WhatIf and -Confirm parameter
+        Get-Service -DisplayName *bi* | Stop-Service -WhatIf

 RUN scripts
 * the default execution policy on Windows PowerShell is Restricted.
 This policy allows you to run cmdlets, but not scripts.